-As in previous years, Council has set a minimum rate.
-In 2021/22, the minimum rate remains unchanged at \$560 and is levied on those assessments with a low capital value.
+For the second time in six years Council has increased the minimum rate.
+In 2023/24, the minimum rate will increase from \$580 to \$600 and is levied on those assessments with a low capital value.

-The minimum rate is levied against the whole of an allotment (including land under a separate lease of licence) and only one minimum rate is levied against two or more pieces of adjoining land (whether intercepted by a road or not) if the same owner owns them and occupied by the same occupier.
+The minimum rate is levied against the whole of an allotment (including land under a separate lease of licence) and only one minimum rate is levied against two or more pieces of adjoining land (whether intercepted by a road or not) if the same owner owns them and they are occupied by the same occupier.
 The reasons for imposing a minimum rate are: